Aidil Zafuan: Youth

 Aidil has represented Malaysia since he was 14 years old.
 He is very experienced in international youth arena.
-He played for the Malaysia U-20 side on two AFC Youth Championship in 2004 in Malaysia as Malaysia reached the quarter finals but was defeated by China.
+He played for the Malaysia U20 side on two AFC Youth Championship in 2004 in Malaysia as Malaysia reached the quarter-finals but was defeated by China.
 At the AFC Youth Championship in India, he was chosen as the captain of the team.
 Malaysia failed to win all three matches and only managed to score 1 goal and conceding 7 goals.